Sweetoos/chess_backend/readme.md

 ___

-# To add

-- moving
-- capturing
-- castle
-- check
-- mate
+This is a Chess project for university

+# What I used

-- winning condition
+- CMake
-- en passant
+- C++23
-- promotion
+- Ninja-build